 Use JPGs for photos or other images that use gradations of color or values.

-- Make sure to use "ALT" tags to give the graphic a brief description.
+- Use "ALT" tags to give the graphic a brief description.
 (Specify this in the "Image Properties" box as you insert an image into the Body Copy Field in the CMS.)
-Users that are visually impaired often use software that "reads" a web page to them.
-The ALT tag lets the user know what the graphic is.

-- Include a link to SLU.edu in every e-mail you send.
-Your "signature" is a good place to do this.
+- Include a link to SLU.edu in every e-mail you send and, if possible, on social media posts.